ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

     return ip_address
 ~~~

-# Implementing KIASU-BC {#implementing-kiasu-bc}
+## KIASU-BC Implementation Guide {#implementing-kiasu-bc}

-This appendix provides a detailed guide for implementing the KIASU-BC tweakable block cipher.
+This section provides a detailed guide for implementing the KIASU-BC tweakable block cipher used in `ipcrypt-nd`.
 KIASU-BC is based on AES-128 with modifications to incorporate a tweak.

-## Overview
+### Overview

 KIASU-BC extends AES-128 by incorporating an 8-byte tweak into each round.
 The tweak is padded to 16 bytes and XORed with the round key at each round of the cipher.
 This construction is used in the `ipcrypt-nd` instantiation.

-## Tweak Padding
+### Tweak Padding

 The 8-byte tweak is padded to 16 bytes using the following method: